uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/programming-challenges/draw-star/scratch-hints.md

 There will be a few ways to do this.
 Below are hints for three different ways you can program this.

 -   **Solution 1:**
-    By drawing a hexagon inside a star (see “Geometry challenge 7.2”).
+    By drawing a hexagon inside a star (see [challenge 7.2]('topics:programming_challenge' 'unplugged-programming' 'draw-star-with-odd-points')).

     {image file-path="img/topics/programming-challenges/geometry-challenge-7.4-solution-1.png"}